Zigbee: Light switch

 icommand to one of the buttons, with EOL set to LF and an icon of your choice.

-Tap the DONE button in the top right corner of the application.
+Tap DONE in the top right corner of the application.

 Observe that LED 1 on the light switch node is solid, which indicates that the Bluetooth LE connection is established.